What Are Timeshares (And Are They Worth It)?

 A timeshare is a shared piece of vacation real estate that allows multiple owners to share the same property in different time increments.
-Typically, timeshare owners will stay at a property for a one-week interval each year.
+Typically, timeshare owners will stay at a property for a 1-week interval each year.
+You can find a timeshare for purchase through resorts, real estate agents and developers.

 If you’re unable to buy a vacation home due to financial restrictions, a timeshare may be a cost-effective solution.
 These properties can give you the feeling of ownership while sharing the exclusive use of a property with others during their allotted time.

-While the most popular timeshares are condos or apartments located on resort properties, the shared ownership model may also apply to other properties like:
+While the most popular timeshares are condos or apartments located on resort properties, the shared ownership model may also apply to other properties, including:

 How Do Timeshares Work?

 Since timeshares are a shared ownership property, you enter a contractual agreement to share the property with other owners throughout the year.
-However, you will only have exclusive access to the property for a specific period of time out of every year.
+However, you’ll only have exclusive access to the property for a specific period of time each year.

 Types Of Timeshare Ownership

-Before registering for a timeshare agreement, it's crucial that you know there are two types: shared deeded timeshares and shared leased timeshares.
-Depending on if you or a property management company holds the deed, you may face some limitations in your timeshare contract.
+Before registering for a timeshare agreement, it’s crucial you understand the two types of timeshares: shared deeded timeshares and shared leased timeshares.

 Shared Deeded Timeshares

-In addition, you will have voting rights on important topics such as maintenance fees.
+In addition, you’ll have voting rights on important topics such as maintenance fees.
 However, deeded timeshare owners are responsible for the upkeep of the shared space.
 This can include housekeeping, landscaping, repairs and improvements to the property.

-Another perk of deeded timeshares is they are transferable, so you can sell them, include them in your will or give them away.
+Another perk of deeded timeshares is that they’re transferable, so you can sell them, include them in your will or give them away.

 Shared Leased Timeshares

-A leased timeshare, also known as a right-to-use timeshare, indicates that you don’t own the property, but you have the right to physically stay at the property for some time.
+A leased timeshare, also known as a right-to-use timeshare, indicates you don’t own the property but have the right to physically stay at the property for some time.

 Unlike deeded timeshares, the person who sells you the right-to-use agreement owns the property.
 Leased timeshare contracts define how long you can use the timeshare – usually these are long-term contracts.
-Leased timeshare agreements can expire upwards of 20 years.
+Leased timeshare agreements can expire after upward of 20 years.

-Since you don’t own property in this type of ownership, you won’t have any say in annual timeshare fees and if the property owner decides to raise them.
-The rules of the property and the maintenance and operations are all factors completely up to the developer.
-Additionally, if the developer ever goes bankrupt, you would lose your ability to stay at the property.
+Since you don’t own property in this type of ownership, you won’t have any say in annual timeshare fees and whether the property owner decides to raise them.
+The rules of the property and the maintenance and operations are all completely up to the developer.
+Additionally, if the developer ever goes bankrupt, you will lose your ability to stay at the property.

 Types Of Timeshare Contracts

 Whether you enter into a timeshare contract or a purchase agreement, it’s always important to read the fine print whenever you acquire property.
-There are several different kinds of timeshares, and your decision will come down to the best fit for you.
-This will depend on your flexibility in planning or the desire to stay at different locations.
+Several types of timeshares exist, and your decision should come down to the best fit for you.
+Your flexibility in planning and your desire to stay at different locations will likely be a factor.

 Fixed-Week Contracts

 A fixed-week timeshare gives you the ability to exclusively use the property for a specified week every single year.
-You should look into a fixed-week timeshare contract if you like structure in planning your annual vacations since you’ll have a dedicated annual vacation spot.
+You might consider a fixed-week timeshare contract if you like structure in planning your annual vacations since you’ll have a dedicated annual vacation spot.

-However, fixed-week contracts also bring a lot of challenges.
+However, fixed-week contracts also bring some challenges.
 If you want to change your fixed week, for example, you might face difficulties.
 With this in mind, if you want more flexibility in scheduling your timeshare vacation, this contract might not be the best fit.

 Floating Week Contracts